menglisa/RadiationTherapyDecisionSupport/docs/database/README.md

 fk_user_id_id -> user id by hospital.
 Probably used as a unique patient
                 identifier.
 Id is typically extracted from DICOM files for a patient.

+#### `rt_contour`
+Stores the contour data to be overlaid over a given slice of a CT object for a given patient.

+Headers
+id -> not needed, database assigned id for contour ContourGeometricType -> from the DICOM object, typically "CLOSED PLANAR" NumberOfContourPoints -> Number of points in the contour data.
+Used
+                        to preallocate array to store contour data.
+ContourData -> x y z points for a contour.
+All z coordinates should be
+                the same in a given contour as it will correspond with a given slice
+ReferencedSOPClassUID -> "CT Image Storage" ReferencedSOPInstanceUID -> the CT image which the contour data is to be
+                            overlaid on
+fk_roi_id_id -> id of ROI which the contour belongs to, database id fk_structureset_id_id -> ID of RT Struct which the contour belongs to, database id

+#### `rt_rois`
+Stores the ROIs for a given RT Struct object

+Headers
+id -> not needed, ID assigned to an ROI from a given RT Struct object ROIName -> Name of the ROI
+Volume -> volume of ROI (in what measurement?)
+TotalContours -> How many 2D contours have been drawn for the ROI fk_structureset_id_id -> RT Struct which the roi belongs to, database id fk_patient_id_id -> patient to which the ROI belongs to fk_series_id_id -> series to which the ROI belongs to fk_study_id_id -> study to which the ROI belongs to fk_user_id_id -> not needed
+ROINumber -> directly extracted raw from the DICOM file.

+#### `rt_structureset`
+This stores information on the ROIs in an RT STRUCT object

+Headers
+id -> unique id assigned by db for RT STRUCT SOPInstanceUID -> DICOM UID for the RT structure object SOPClassUID -> Defaults to "RT Structure Set Storage".
+Acts as a failsafe
+                in making sure correct files are uploaded to the correct DB table.
+TotalROIs -> Number of ROIs in RT Struct object fk_patient_id_id -> DICOM id for the patient which the RT Struct belongs to fk_series_id_id -> DICOM id for the series which the RT Struct belongs to fk_study_id_id -> DICOM id for the study which the RT Struct belongs to fk_user_id_id -> not needed

+#### `series`
+Stores the DICOM series ID for a given series of images.
+Types of series include CT image series and RT structure series.
+Typically one study will have multiple series in it.

+Headers
+id -> database assigned id for the series SeriesInstanceUID -> raw UID from the DICOM files for the series.
+All DICOM
+                    files of the same series have the same SeriesInstanceUID SeriesDate -> Date series was acquired.
+SeriesDescription -> Type of Series + manufacturer.
+For example, one might be
+                    "Oncentra Structure Set"
+SeriesType -> Either "CT" or "RTSTRUCT" typically Modality -> raw field from DICOM file- either "CT" or "RTSTRUCT" SeriesNumber -> raw field from DICOM file PhysicianOfRecord -> Physician who was involved in acquiring DICOM series.
+From DICOM
+                    files themselves.
+Manufacturer -> who manufactured the device the DICOM series was acquired on. fk_patient_id_id -> DICOM id for the patient who the series belongs to fk_study_id_id -> DICOM id for the study which the series belongs to fk_user_id_id -> not needed?

 #### `similarity`
 This is used to store similarity values for the OVH, STS and target dose for